moth-quantum/quantum-audio/README.md

 Quantum audio refers to the application of principles from quantum mechanics to the creation, processing, and analysis of sound or audio signals.

 > Here, the information is processed using <i>quantum bits</i>, or <i>qubits</i>, instead of classical bits (0s and 1s).
-> Unlike classical bits, _qubits_ can exist in multiple states at once, meaning all the audio samples occur simultaneously until the _qubits_ are measured.
+> Unlike classical bits which can only be in one state at a time, _qubits_ can exist in multiple states at once until they are measured.

 #### New Paradigm 🎵